it-incubator/musicfun-api/SECURITY.md

 ## Supported versions

-Мы поддерживаем только последние две минорные версии API.
+We support only the latest two minor versions of the API.

 ## Reporting a vulnerability

-Пожалуйста, не создавайте публичных issues для уязвимостей безопасности.
+Please do not create public issues for security vulnerabilities.

-**Варианты сообщения о уязвимости:**
+**Options for reporting vulnerabilities:**

-1. **Email**: security@it-incubator.ru
+1. **Email**: security@it-incubator.io
 2. **GitHub Security Advisories**: Security → Advisories → New draft security advisory

-Мы подтвердим получение в течение 2 рабочих дней и дадим ETA фикса.
+We will confirm receipt within 2 business days and provide an ETA for the fix.

-## Что считается уязвимостью
+## What is considered a vulnerability

-- Неавторизованный доступ к данным
+- Unauthorized access to data
-- SQL инъекции
+- SQL injections
-- XSS атаки
+- XSS attacks
-- CSRF уязвимости
+- CSRF vulnerabilities
-- Утечки конфиденциальной информации
+- Leaks of confidential information
-- DoS/DDoS уязвимости
+- DoS/DDoS vulnerabilities

-## Благодарности
+## Acknowledgments

-Разработчики, сообщившие о уязвимостях, будут упомянуты в релиз-нотах (если они этого пожелают).
+Developers who report vulnerabilities will be mentioned in release notes (if they wish).